 Equity in the workplace recognizes that it’s our differences that make people unique.
 Equity-centric businesses consider individual needs and develop new structures that take into account the disadvantages faced by minority groups.

-Action: Articulate the purpose of your DE&I activities: Is it to provide a safe space at work?
+Action: Articulate the purpose of your diversity, equity, and inclusion activities at work: Is it to provide a safe space at work?
 Is it to produce educational material?
 Is it to create change?
 Communicating your goals helps more people stand as allies for minority or underrepresented communities.

 3. Break your belonging barriers